Cash is increasingly being replaced with virtual currencies

-During this era of social distancing and working from home, the line between real and virtual has become blurred.
+During this era where we've seen a sharp increase in virtual work, the line between in person and virtual has become less consequential.
 With that shift to a more virtual existence has come an increase in online shopping.
 Forbes Magazine reported a sharp rise in online spending activity in May of 2020, growing 93% year over year from 2019.
 And 7 out of 10 people surveyed believe that this increased use of digital payments is going to be permanent.

-B2B payments are no exception as companies search for ways to streamline accounting processes in a remote workplace environment - and that’s where virtual credit cards come into play.
+B2B payments are no exception as companies search for ways to streamline accounting processes in a remote workplace environment - and that’s where virtual credit cards become really useful.
 As the name suggests, virtual cards don’t exist in a plastic format.
 Simply put, a virtual card is an electronic card number.
 It’s typically used only once and, in addition to being touchless, has two major benefits: it streamlines reconciliation for both buyers and suppliers and it also makes the transaction more secure.

 Back in March of 2019, it was predicted that virtual cards would experience a 90% increase in the next several years and surpass $1 trillion by the end of 2022.
-It’s likely that number will be greater and there’s a distinct possibility we will reach that $1 trillion mark earlier in 2022 due to fallout from COVID-19.
+It’s likely that number will be greater and there’s a distinct possibility we will reach that $1 trillion mark before the end of the year.

-At WEX, virtual cards are inherent to what we do: we’ve been delivering virtual card solutions for 20 years.
+At WEX, virtual cards are inherent to what we do: we’ve been delivering virtual card solutions for over 20 years.

 With the explosion of online shopping, the use of digital payments has increased dramatically.
-At the same time, mobile payment apps have become more popular, and banks have been adapting to the digital payment revolution as well.
-They’ve made it as easy to move money on a smartphone as it would be walking into a brick and mortar branch.
+At the same time, mobile payment apps have become more popular, and banks have been adapting to the digital payment revolution.
+Banks have made it as easy to move money on a smartphone as it would be walking into a brick and mortar branch.
 Virtual cards work behind the scenes as a digital payment method, providing a secure payment option for you while protecting your data from being compromised.